 Specific to design teams:

 What would design teams be without competitions?
-By putting in the work and proving your commitment, you might be invited to join the team for competitions not only in Canada, but in the U.S. and around the world!
-Competitions are amazing environments to partake in fast-paced and high-stakes engineering work and provide you with opportunities to network with other universities and potential companies.
+If you’re a dedicated team member you might be invited to join competitions in Canada, the U.S., and around the world!
+Competitions are amazing environments to partake in fast-paced and high-stakes engineering work and network with other universities and potential employers.

-Your team/club leads will eventually need someone to take over their position; apply to sub team lead or other positions within your design team/club to grow your leadership abilities.
+Your team/club leads will eventually need someone to take over their position; apply to sub team lead or other positions within your design team/club to grow those highly marketable leadership abilities.

 University-wide clubs and teams

-U of T also has hundreds of clubs outside of Skule.
+U of T has hundreds of clubs outside of Skule™.
 Joining a non-engineering-related club is a great way to broaden your horizons, meet new people from other faculties, and engage in some unique activities.